 '''

-VBoxManage controlvm "Windows XP"

-setcredentials "John Doe" "secretpassword" "DOMTEST"
+VBoxManage controlvm "Windows XP" setcredentials "John Doe" "secretpassword" "DOMTEST"

 '''

-While the VM is running, the credentials can be queried by the VirtualBox GINA module using the VirtualBox Guest Additions device driver.
-When Windows is in "logged out" mode, the GINA module will constantly poll for credentials and if they are present, a logon will be attempted.
-After retrieving the credentials, the GINA module will erase them so that the above command will have to be repeated for subsequent logons.
+While the VM is running, the credentials can be queried by the VirtualBox logon modules (GINA or credential provider) using the VirtualBox Guest Additions device driver.
+When Windows is in "logged out" mode, the logon modules will constantly poll for credentials and if they are present, a logon will be attempted.
+After retrieving the credentials, the logon modules will erase them so that the above command will have to be repeated for subsequent logons.